top of page

 “All or nothing”

-But that’s not what most people want.
+But that’s not what most people want- and it's not where you should start.

 You want: